 Head over to the easy tutorial to learn how to make your own.

-One of the easiest ways to kick off the fall decorating is with a simple centerpiece on the dining room table.
+One of the easiest ways to kick off fall decorating is with a simple centerpiece on the dining room table.

 .